Categories: Technology

 The U.S. Military’s advanced research department, The Defense Advanced Research Projects Agency – DARPA – (@darpa_news | Facebook | Google+ | YouTube) is crowdsourcing part of the development of its next Unmanned Air Vehicle (UAV).

-Called UAVForge, DARPA’s UAV crowdsourcing program has already chosen number of possible candidates and put each UAV through test flights.
+Called UAVForge, DARPA’s UAV crowdsourcing program has already chosen a number of possible candidates and put each UAV through test flights.
 And now DARPA wants your opinions and recommendations on each of the UAV’s designs.

 DARPA is looking for constructive criticism on each of the designs and wants users to vote on the craft during specified points in the UAVs’ development over the next few months.
 DARPA’s UAVForge site says,